lizatinku/lizatinku/README.md

 # 👋 Hi there, I'm Liza!
 Welcome to my GitHub!

 ## 👩‍💻 About Me:
-- 🌍 **Computer Engineering Junior** @ UC Davis
+- 🌍 **Computer Engineering Junior** @ UC Davis.
-- 🚀 Passionate about Full-Stack Development** & Machine Learning**
+- 🚀 Passionate about Full-Stack Development & Machine Learning.
-- 🌟 Leadership enthusiast with a Certificate in Leadership from UC Davis CLL
+- 🌟 Leadership enthusiast with a Certificate in Leadership from UC Davis CLL.
-- 🎤 Public speaker since age 6, aspiring TED Speaker
+- 🎤 Public speaker since age 6, aspiring TED Speaker.
 - 🌎 Diverse background spanning **India**, UAE, and the USA, giving me a unique global perspective and the ability to connect across cultures.

 ---